-The first thing you should do is immediately call us to schedule a 45-minute, free initial consultation to have those documents reviewed.
+The first thing you should do is immediately call us to schedule a 45-minute, free initial case evaluation to have those documents reviewed.
 There is a special urgency if the papers indicate there is a court date scheduled and/or if some temporary orders have been issued.
 You also should be aware that the back side of the SUMMONS contains some automatic temporary restraining orders (ATROs) that affect your ability to travel with the children and your rights concerning your insurance coverage and property rights.
-Read them carefully, and we will go over them in detail during your consultation.
+Read them carefully, and we will go over them in detail during your case evaluation.

 Request for Order

 A Request for Order is a request submitted to the court by a party to establish or change orders relating to child and spousal support, child custody and visitation, or other related issues, such as requesting that one party pay the other’s attorney’s fees in the divorce or custody dispute.